Toma Jederlinić: Early life

 Jederinić was born in Omišalj on the isle of Krk, at the time part of the Austrian Empire.
 He was educated in Rijeka, Gorizia and Vienna.

 Jederlinić was ordained a priest of the Archdiocese of Gorizia on 30 October 1825.
 He went to study at Augustineum, a school for secular clergy in Vienna.
 As of 1830, Jederlinić was lecturing dogmatic theology in Gorizia, and then in Brno, and from 1834 in Padua.
-He gained a PhD from civil and canon law in 1837.
+He gained a PhD in civil and canon law in 1837.
 Jederlinić then became an advisor to the regional government of Lombardy-Venetia.

 Bishop of Dubrovnik

 Emperor Ferdinand selected Jederlinić as the bishop of Dubrovnik on 1 November 1842.
 Pope Gregory XVI confirmed his selection on 30 January 1843.
-He was consecrated on 25 October 1843 by the Patriarch of Venice Cardinal Giacomo Monico in Venice.
+He was consecrated on 25 October 1843 by the Patriarch of Venice, Cardinal Giacomo Monico, in Venice.
 Alongside becoming the ordinary of the Diocese of Dubrovnik, he also became the apostolic administrator of Trebinje-Mrkan, a diocese located in the region of Herzegovina, at the time under the Ottoman Empire.

-He raised a seminary in Dubrovnik in 1850, and managed to get the permission for the episcopal residence near the Dubrovnik catherdal.
+He raised a seminary in Dubrovnik in 1850, and managed to get permission for the episcopal residence near the Dubrovnik Cathedral.

-In 1843, the Jesuits had to leave Shkodër and the Ottoman Albania, they went to Dubrovnik.
+In 1843, the Jesuits had to leave Shkodër and Ottoman Albania; they went to Dubrovnik.
 Jederlinić received them and intended to have them as preachers there.
-He also wanted to make them the administrators of the diocesan gymnasium, however, the Austrian laws prohibited this.
-After that Jederlinić intended to send the Jesuits to the Diocese of Trebinje-Mrkan.
+He also wanted to make them the administrators of the diocesan gymnasium.
+However, the Austrian laws prohibited this.
+After that, Jederlinić intended to send the Jesuits to the Diocese of Trebinje-Mrkan.

-Jederlinić also brought Handmaids of Charity for girl education.
+Jederlinić also brought Handmaids of Charity to provide for the education of girls.